verberktstan/jinput-overtone/README.markdown

     (map find-name (find-controllers))

-The names may be vague, for example "USB Game Controllers" is the name of a single joystick.
+Sometimes the names returned by the devices are vague, for example "USB Game Controllers" is the name of a single joystick.
 They may be more useful, such as "Controller (XBOX 360 For Windows)".

 The utility function (find-controller x) does a regular expression match using its string